 Market Your Art on Facebook

-These Facebook tips are really simple and effective for helping you meet more people and potentially sell more art.
+These four Facebook tips are really simple and effective for helping you meet more people and potentially sell more art.

 1-Frequently post new photos and paintings.
 This is an area I really need to focus on.
 The biggest photo sharing website is not Photobucket or Flickr…it is Facebook.
 Having a good representation of your digital photography, digital paintings or your traditional media images is a good way draw in some new viewers to your profile.
 People on Facebook love beautiful imagery.